 In Florida, there are certain laws that dictate whether or not a person is justified in using deadly force to protect themselves.
-Self-defense claims that yes, a violent act did occur, but that act should be excused on the grounds of a reasonable use of violence.
+Self-defense claims that yes, a violent act did occur, but that the act should be excused on the grounds of a reasonable use of violence.

 Most people believe that they are justified in using self-defense when they determine the need to protect themselves from harm.
 Oftentimes, self-defense involves some level of force or violence aimed towards the person they are attempting to protect themselves from.
 Unfortunately, self-defense often falls into a gray area.
 How much violence or deadly force is too much?
 Did the defendant really need to use that much force to protect themselves?